redsanket/spark/external/oozie/guide/overview.rst

 streams of data.
 The following are examples of how you might perform data modeling with Oozie:

-- Process logs in parallel
+- process logs in parallel
-- Parse ad events and train data (Moneyball)
+- parse ad events and train data (Moneyball)
-- Consolidate Tweets
+- consolidate Tweets
-- Moneyball bid processor
+- process Moneyball bids
-- Process user engagement
+- process user engagement
-- Check retention rate
+- check retention rate

 As you can see from the list above, many uses of Oozie for data modeling are useful for user